The new features in unittest backported to Python 2.4+.

 To avoid problems with pip installing the wrong distribution, the Python 2.3 version of unittest2 can’t be hosted on PyPI:

-There was a separate version of unittest2 for Python 3.
-This is no longer needed, but still exists on PyPI.
-This had the project name “unittest2py3k” but uses the same package name (“unittest2”):
+There is also a version of unittest2 for Python 3.
+This has the project name “unittest2py3k” but uses the same package name (“unittest2”):

 Classes in unittest2 derive from the appropriate classes in unittest, so it should be possible to use the unittest2 test running infrastructure without having to switch all your tests to using unittest2 immediately.
 Similarly you can use the new assert methods on unittest2.TestCase with the standard unittest test running infrastructure.
 Not all of the new features in unittest2 will work with the standard unittest test loaders, runners result objects however.